flavianmissi/flaviamissi.github.io/_posts/2015-04-03-why-i-love-tdd.markdown

 What should we choose?
 I won't tell you :P

-No. Really, I won't.
-Instead we're going to figure it out by going through the testing process, using our imaginations.
+No, really, I won't.
+Instead we're going to figure it out by going through the testing process, using our imagination.

 As I said before, the first thing you should always do is write a test.